knisbet/wdkwwdk/content/posts/2022-05-29-outage-stories-dns.md

 It’s subtle...

 Analyzing DNS as a protocol, it’s easy to think of a request and response for a particular record type as an independent operation.
+From the way we interact with and configure DNS servers, we create records independent of each other.
 But this particular portion of the standard allows a caching resolver to draw a relationship between different record types based on the error result, specifically whether the name exists for other record types.

 So BIND was drawing the inference it was supposed to, the particular name received a name error (NXDomain) response, which meant the name doesn’t exist for any record type.
 So when performing an IPv6 system query, it should delete all records from its cache that contain the name that doesn’t exist, even those entries that we statically configured in our hints file for the IPv4 address of our root server.